 WordPress.com Pricing: Free or $4+ Per Month | Learn More About WordPress.com

-Best Cheap Website Hosting
+Best Cheap WordPress Hosting

 While some of these hosting providers aren’t on the inexpensive side (though totally worth the cost), others are almost-free since they keep prices so low.
+For WordPress users with self-hosted WordPress sites (via WordPress.org), you will need to pay something if you want a site with good performance.
+Here are some of the best cheap WordPress hosting solutions out there.

 Cloudways offers managed hosting for WordPress and beyond.
 What we like best about Cloudways is the modular hosting package.
 You can select the features you want and combine them into a custom package.
+This makes it a good candidate for cheap WordPress hosting without sacrificing on performance.

 Key Features of Cloudways